Tuesday, July 12, 2011

 The next thing that happened was that I was awakened on my birthday by a call from Russell Galen, my agent (when you're in California and your agent is in New York, he's usually at work long before you're up--and sometimes before the sun is up.
 He asked "What on earth is the Gryphon Award?"
 Still half-asleep, I explained what it was, and he said, "Well, you've won it."
 This meant that I attended in 1989 Worldcon in Boston to accept the award.
 Shortly after I got home from Boston, Marion had a major stroke, followed about six months later by a heart attack that the doctors all expected would kill her, so I was too busy dealing with her life to have time to worry about mine.
 While I coped with that, Russ sold my novel to DAW Books.

 CHANGING FATE was published by DAW Books in 1994.
 It earned out its advance and then went out of print.
-I got the rights back, and it is currently available for Kindle and from Fictionwise in eBook form, and in paperback from CreateSpace.
+I got the rights back, and it is currently available in paperback, for Kindle, Kobo, and Nook in eBook form, and as an audiobook from iTunes and Audible.